 Gym Flooring Options Summary

-The more lightweight interlocking mats or tiles seem more suitable for putting under a treadmill or elliptical.
-Something that doesn’t move around much, but will still protect the floor underneath.
+The lightweight interlocking mats or tiles seem more suitable for putting under a treadmill or elliptical; something that doesn’t move around much, but still benefits from being off the foundation.
 For explosive movements with bumper plates, especially movements where a failed rep means dropping the bar like the Olympic lifts, I would at the very least go with the heavier duty mats like the horse stall mats.

 If you’ve installed garage gym flooring that wasn’t mentioned here and you love it, leave a comment and tell us about it.
 I’d love to offer more viable options for new visitors.